California Water Leaders

 Watch a short video made during our 25th anniversary celebration of the Water Leaders program in 2022 to find out what alums say about it.

-The program is named for William R. “Bill” Gianelli, who served as Assistant Secretary for the Army in charge of the Corps of Engineers from 1981 to 1984 and director of the California Department of Water Resources (DWR) from 1967 to 1973 during major construction on the State Water Project.
+The program is named for William R. “Bill” Gianelli, who served as Assistant Secretary for the Army in charge of the Corps of Engineers from 1981 to 1984 and director of the California Department of Water Resources from 1967 to 1973 during major construction on the State Water Project.
 He began his career with DWR in 1946.
-He is past president of the Water Education Foundation.
+He served as president of the Water Education Foundation during the 1980s.
 He passed away in 2020 in Monterey, California.
 Read his obituary here, written by the journalism team at the Water Education Foundation.

 Participant Requirements

-Designed as a program for working professionals in early- to mid-career, participation still involves a strong time commitment from both the class member and the employer.
+Designed as a program for working professionals in early- to mid-career, participation still involves a strong time commitment from both the cohort member and the employer.

-- Attend a special one-day class orientation in January.
+- Attend a special one-day orientation in January.

 - Attend the Foundation’s annual Water 101 Workshop and annual Water Summit.